MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/backup.md

 ::: moniker-end

 ## Install additional VMM consoles
-If you had to replace any servers on which VMM consoles were installed, re-install the consoles on those servers.
+If you had to replace any servers on which VMM consoles were installed, reinstall the consoles on those servers.

 ### Update virtual machine templates